 Most chips and cracks do not necessitate immediate medical intervention.
 Simply monitor what they bite into when one of their teeth is hurt; the individual must be cautious.
-Avoiding hard foods and excessively hot or cold conditions is best and helpful in emergency pain relief from cracked or chipped tooth.
+Avoiding hard foods and excessively hot or cold conditions is best and helpful in emergency broken tooth pain relief from cracked or chipped tooth.
 Consult with a dentist for severe pain.
-Only some of the breaks and cracks do require immediate emergency dental care.
+Only some of the breaks and cracks do require emergency dental care.

 Is it Necessary to Extract a Cracked Tooth?

 The position, size, and extent of a broken tooth determine if it has to be extracted.
 A filling, crown, or other restorative technique sometimes fix a broken tooth.
 When the crack is big or goes deep into the nerve of the tooth, a root canal or extraction may be required.